capsMD/Mesh2SLAM/README.md

 # Mesh2SLAM

-Release build for ARM64-v8a available (tested on Quest2).
+Demo build for ARM64-v8a available (tested on Quest2).
+Release.rar

 Sources will be available soon.